PID Controller

 | vector

-Controller output, which is a weighted sum of the input signal, integral of the input signal and derivative of the input signal.
+A controller output that is a weighted sum of the input signal, the integral of the input signal, and the derivative of the input signal.
 The summation weights are given by the proportional, integral and differential coefficients.
-Which summands are involved in the summation depends on the value of the Controller parameter.
+Which summands are involved in the summation depends on the value of the parameters Controller.

-The controller output is a vector signal when the input is a vector signal.
-In this case the unit acts as N independent PID controllers, where N is the number of signals in the input vector.
+The output of the controller is a vector signal when the input is a vector signal.
+In this case the block acts as independent PID controllers, where is the number of signals in the input vector.

 Parameters